 Applications Manager offers comprehensive DNS monitoring with real-time alerts to make sure your DNS server performance is always maximum and no issues that can impact the performance of your business applications go unnoticed.
-Our DNS monitoring services helps you make sure your critical services are up and running at all times, ensure constant connectivity to your websites and servers, and quickly identify DNS issues.
+Our tool for DNS server management helps you make sure your critical services are up and running at all times, ensure constant connectivity to your websites and servers, and quickly identify DNS issues.

 Some of the parameters our DNS performance monitor uses to track DNS server operations are:

-Response time: The primary parameter to keep an eye on when you monitor DNS servers is the response time of your DNS server.
+Response time: One of the primary DNS performance metrics to keep an eye on when you monitor DNS performance is the response time of your DNS server.
 Monitoring DNS response time can help identify problems from a glimpse leading to further drill down into the cause.